hapax/hapax.github.io/assets/spotit.md

 I enjoyed playing the game, but like many mathematically-minded folk who encounter it, became distracted by the question: how does it work?
-Somewhat nontrivially!

 #### Finite projective planes

-So, the game requires that every two cards share precisely one symbol in common.
+The game requires that every two cards share precisely one symbol in common.
 If we add the further constraint that each pair of symbols occurs on one card only, then we have a nice equivalence to